gaphor/gaphor/docs/event_system.md

 # Event system

-Generic library provides `generic.event` module which helps you implement event systems in your application.
-By event system I mean an API for *subscribing* for some types of events and to *handle* those events so previously subscribed *handlers* are being executed.
+The Generic library provides the `generic.event` module which is used to implement the event system in Gaphor.
+This event system in Gaphor provides an API to *subscribe* to events and to then *handle* those events so previously subscribed *handlers* are being executed.

 ## Basic usage

-First you need to describe event types you want to use in your application, `generic.event` dispatches events to corresponding handlers by inspecting events' types, so it's natural to model those as
+In order to specify the event types we want to use in Gaphor, `generic.event` dispatches events to corresponding handlers by inspecting the events' types.
+We represent the even types as a class:
-classes:

 ```Python
 class CommentAdded: